rikonaka/katoolin4china/README.md

 # Usage
 - Typing the number of a tool will install it
-- Typing 0 will install all Kali Linux tools
+- Typing 0 will install all Kali tools
 - By installing armitage , you will install metasploit

 # Hotkey